Skip to main content

 (ruleGroup: RuleGroupTypeAny) => Classname

-Generate custom classes which will be added to the outer div of a group based on the group properties.
+Generates custom classes for group outer div based on group properties.

 onAddRule